warrenwu123/computer_space/README.md

 -Group-name:  the name of the group
 -Description: to demonstrate what does this use for -vpc—id: This is an optional choice, to define which vpc to use.
 If I don’t set this parameter, it will set the default vpc.
-For this project, we don’t need to set the vpc-id
+For this project, we don’t need to set the vpc-id, so it uses the default VPC
 ```
 then, we wull get the response including groupid and securitygrouparn
+### output:
 <img width="865" height="81" alt="image" src="https://github.com/user-attachments/assets/0cda75ef-e51d-4830-ad9d-ac87333f0bb9" />

 ## [2] Authorise inbound traffic for ssh
+Authorizing SSH inbound traffic enables secure remote access to the instance, chosen as it's the standard protocol for Linux server management.
 In this part, we need to set the policy for inbound traffic
 code: